Rental Car Insurance: Do You Really Need It? Complete Guide 2026

 • Seasonal relocations or extended vacations

-Action: For rentals over 31 days, consider purchasing CDW/LDW or securing a standalone rental insurance policy that covers extended periods.
-Some third-party insurers offer annual policies ($100–$300/year) that cover rentals up to 60–90 days.
+Action: For rentals over 31 days, consider purchasing CDW/LDW or securing a standalone rental insurance policy.
+Some third-party insurers offer annual policies ($100–$300/year) covering rentals up to 60–90 days.
+Review our guide on rental reimbursement coverage if your own car is currently in the shop.

-If you're renting for business purposes and your personal insurance doesn't cover business use, or if you're renting on behalf of your company, coverage gaps may exist.
+If you're renting for business purposes and your personal insurance doesn't cover commercial use, coverage gaps may exist.

-Action: Check your company's commercial auto insurance policy first.
+Action: Check your company's commercial auto policy first.
 If coverage is uncertain, purchase rental insurance and expense it to your employer.
+Learn more about what to look for when shopping for car insurance to ensure your personal policy doesn't have commercial-use exclusions.

 Document Everything

 Whether you buy insurance or not, thoroughly photograph or video the rental car before leaving the lot.
 Document every scratch, dent, and existing damage from multiple angles.
-This evidence protects you from false damage claims when you return the vehicle — a growing issue that costs unsuspecting renters thousands.
+This evidence protects you from false damage claims when you return the vehicle — a growing consumer complaint that costs unsuspecting renters thousands.

 State-Specific Rules and Rental Company Tactics